How to Generate Support Payments for Postdocs

 b.)
 Postdocs Completing Ph.D.
 Degrees Outside of Stanford

 A postdoc can begin an appointment at Stanford when a Registrar has confirmed in writing that the prospective postdoc has completed all degree requirements, including a thesis with a specific date of degree conferral.
 The appointment should begin on or after the degree conferral date.
-Most postdoc candidates entering Stanford from outside the University who meet this condition have no prior Stanford GFS status, and may be entered into the system mid-quarter with term activation retroactive to the first day of the current quarter with all other factors being the same as any other appointment.
+Most postdoc candidates entering Stanford from outside the University who meet this condition have no prior Stanford GFS status, and may be entered into the system mid-quarter with term activation retroactive to the first day of the current quarter.

-GFS Policy Information Access to GFS through PeopleSoft requires permission from your Business Manager or Student Services Manager and you must pass required courses.
+GFS Policy Information Access to GFS through PeopleSoft requires permission from your Business Manager or Student Services Manager and you must complete training.

 SALARY is also known as wages.
 Stanford pays salaries twice a month on the 7th and 22nd.
 Taxes are removed.
-Direct deposit to a bank account is available.
 Please note that although a scholar may be supported on salary, this does not reflect an employee-employer relationship with Stanford University.

 STIPEND is also known as fellowship.
 Fellowships are paid once a month at the end of the month.
 Taxes are not removed unless the recipient is a non-treaty foreign national.
-Direct deposit to a bank account is available.
 Stipends are paid through PeopleSoft GFS.
 Foreign nationals must have supporting documents (such as the visa and W-8BEN) sent to Payroll before entering stipend pay lines.